 Thirty minutes later, we reached the edge of town and saw first-hand, what the world had become while we were underground for six months.
 We drove through a quiet street, it could have been a typical day, except it was eerily quiet, and there was no movement whatsoever.
 We reached a crossroads to find an overturned bus and car almost blocking the way.

 “Tobi, I hope the kids aren’t in the control room,” I suggested, “I’m not sure what we’ll find,”

 “This is where we give up the bikes for the moment,” I told the other boy, so we stopped and dismounted.
-I pulled off the helmet and readied the bow with an arrow on it.
+I pulled off the helmet readying the bow with an arrow on it.
 Noah followed behind as we slowly made our way through the alley before we emerged onto the central plaza.
 Shops made up the corner and the left-hand side of the square.
-The central plaza was a beautiful white circle with a fountain at its centre; stone benches and the occasional tree were dotted around the circle.
+The central plaza was a beautiful white circle with a fountain at its centre; stone benches and the occasional tree were dotted around the ring.
 I looked back the way we had come, on one side of the alley was a bakery shop while on the other was a beautiful white church with a bell tower and stained glass windows.

 “Jeez, this place is deader than a cemetery,” Noah joked.